ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 If you can tell AWS upfront want your requirements will be, they'll discount usage.
 - This is done via buying a coupon for a 'Reserved Instance' on the left-hand menu.
   - There is a market place to buying partially reserved instances.
-- For recommendations based on usage, searcg 'AWS Cost Management' and 'Recommendations' under 'Reservations'.
+- For recommendations based on usage, search 'AWS Cost Management' and 'Recommendations' under 'Reservations'.
 - For flexibility, use 'EC2 Savings Plan' instead.
   - Will allow for changes in server size (but not family) over the course of the contract.
 - 'Compute Savings Plan' allows for changes to family also.